 Touring the Visitors Center

-The Valley of Fire State Park visitor's center is packed with history.
-The center houses interesting exhibits ranging from geology to ecology.
-In addition to gathering information about the park’s activities and history from the staff, you can grab your map and purchase some souvenirs, postcards, and books here too.
+The Valley of Fire State Park Visitor Center is packed with history, and it is a great first stop for your adventure.
+The center houses interesting exhibits ranging from geology to ecology, and the staff is on-site to answer any questions that you may have.
+In addition to gathering information about the park’s activities and history, you can grab your map and purchase some souvenirs, postcards, and books here, too.
+The Visitor Center is open daily year-round.

 Valley of Fire State Park offers five fascinating day-use areas in the heart of stunning rock formations.
 RV visitors can enjoy their meals while gazing at the beauty of these natural attractions.
 For a quick family gateway, visitors can choose to stay in either of the two uniquely designed historic cabins constructed using sandstones by the Civilian Conservation Corps.
 Visitors can also picnic at the Atlatl Rock, Seven Sisters, Mouse Tank Trailhead, and White Domes.
-There are restrooms at each picnic area.
+There are restrooms at each picnic area, so you won't have to worry about finding a spot to do your business if you are making use of one of the picnic areas.

 Wildlife Viewing and Birding

 The stunning rocks in Valley of Fire State Park are a magnet for RV guests.
-Although rock climbing is permitted only in specific areas, it is super fun for kids.
-Most of the rock formations are easy to climb and give stunning views of the parks geological formations.
+Although rock climbing is permitted only in specific areas, it is super fun for kids who are interested in a challenge.
+Most of the rock formations are easy to climb and give stunning views of the park's geological formations.
+Please note that no roped climbing is allowed within the park and that you should check-in at the visitor center before you do so to make sure that you aren't breaking any park rules.